Last updated 29th August, 2025

 Crumbling and unkempt mortar can be very unsightly and can make your home look a little neglected.
 If your home has a specific style depending on its age, you'll want to preserve every aspect of this, and it's tough to replace a niche chimney once it has gone past the point of saving.

-Small flaws soon grow into big issues, and if there are any failing mortar joints, they should be repaired as soon as possible, if they are left too long, they may not be repairable and instead you may need a full chimney refit, which is significantly more costly than a repointing.
+Small flaws soon grow into big issues, and if there are any failing mortar joints, they should be repaired as soon as possible.
+If they are left too long, they may not be repairable, and instead, you may need a full chimney refit, which is significantly more costly than a repointing.

 You can also keep an eye on the ground around your home throughout the year.
 If you are noticing little bits of cement and mortar on the ground, it could be coming from the chimney, and this will need investigating as a matter of urgency.

-The discolouration is also another tell-tall sign that your chimney needs repointing.
+The discolouration is also another tell-tale sign that your chimney needs repointing.
 Any change in colour around your chimney is usually caused by heat affecting areas it shouldn't be or from water damage.
 Each needs to be investigated further to ensure your chimney doesn't pose a danger to you or anyone else.

-Often a chimney stack is what needs replacing when people talk about a 'chimney replacement'.
+Often, a chimney stack is what needs replacing when people talk about a 'chimney replacement'.
 If your chimney has reached the point where it is no longer structurally sound and safe, and can't be repaired with repointing, you'll need chimney stack removal.

 Trying to provide an accurate quote for the general repointing of a chimney is nigh on impossible due to the affecting factors that exist.
 Here are the key factors to consider: